 Retainers are a vital part of keeping your smile aligned long-term.
 Whether you choose a removable or fixed retainer, the key is consistency and care.
 Remember to wear your retainer as prescribed, keep it clean, and consult your orthodontist if you experience any issues.
 The effort you put into wearing your retainer now will pay off in a beautiful, straight smile for years to come.

 Maintaining a straight smile is a journey that doesn’t end when your braces come off—it continues with your retainer.
-As Dr. Alex Perkins says, “Your smile is worth the investment of time and care, and your retainer is the bridge that keeps that smile looking its best.”
+As the author notes, “Your smile is worth the investment of time and care, and your retainer is the bridge that keeps that smile looking its best.”